yegor256/blog/_posts/2021/mar/2021-03-03-imposters-to-win.md

 in management will soon be considered as harassment.
 Productivity is [already](/shift-m/2020/44.html) a false objective.
 It's time to start taking advantage of this era of nonsense.
-The era of imposters is coming!
+The era of impostors is coming!
 Don't miss the opportunity to become a great one.
 Here is a quick summary of key techniques to make you highly successful in any argument you may have in your